torvalds/linux/Documentation/virt/kvm/x86/timekeeping.rst

 4.6.
 Watchdogs
 --------------

-Watchdog timers, such as the lock detector in Linux may fire accidentally when running under hardware virtualization due to timer interrupts being delayed or misinterpretation of the passage of real time.
+Watchdog timers, such as the lock detector in GNU/Linux may fire accidentally when running under hardware virtualization due to timer interrupts being delayed or misinterpretation of the passage of real time.
 Usually, these warnings are spurious and can be ignored, but in some circumstances it may be necessary to